benjithorpe/csslite/README.md

 ## Getting Started

-These instructions will get you run the project locally.
+These instructions will get you to run the project locally.

 #### Download